Worker Sponsor Licence Renewal (Formerly known as Tier 2 Sponsor Licence)

-Tier 2 Sponsor Licence Renewal comes every 4 years.
+A Worker Sponsor Licence Renewal is required every 4 years to continue to hold the licence.
 If an application for renewal has not been submitted on or before the expiry date, the licence will lapse.
-Note that the application does not need to have been approved by the expiry date, it can be under consideration.
+Note that the Renewal application does not need to have been approved by the licence expiry date, it can be under consideration.

-Failure to renew a Sponsor Licence leads to an inability to employ your non-EEA workers and may result in a loss of your NON-EU skilled work force.
+Failure to renew a Sponsor Licence leads to an inability to employ your non-UK workers and may result in a loss of your NON-UK skilled work force.

 It is therefore crucial that Sponsor Licence holders diarise, prepare for, and apply to renew their licence well in advance of the expiry date.
-Your organisation must renew its licence if it has any employees with current Tier 2 leave, whether or not you intend to sponsor any more migrant workers.
+Your organisation must renew its licence if it has any employees with current leave as a Tier 2 migrant or a Worker, whether or not you intend to sponsor any more migrant workers.

 At A Y & J Solicitors, we have extensive experience with Sponsor Licence renewals and are available to assist you with this process.

-What is the General Procedure for a Tier 2 Sponsorship Licence Renewal?
+What is the General Procedure for a Worker Sponsorship Licence Renewal?

 The renewal application must be submitted on the Sponsor Management System (SMS) by a Level 1 user.
 This can be done three months before the expiry date of the licence.
 The Sponsor Guidance states that the UK Visas and Immigration (UKVI) will write to sponsors 120 calendar days prior to the expiry date to remind them of the need to renew, and again at 30 calendar-day intervals up to the last month, and finally two weeks before the expiry date.